Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Model and methods

 \subsection{Modeling evolution in spatially structured populations}

 \paragraph{Genotypes and mutations.} We consider populations of asexual haploid individuals, e.g.\ bacteria.
 We assume that each genotype possesses a fixed fitness, which defines a fitness landscape~\cite{wright1932,smith1970}.
 Note that we do not address environment variations or frequency-dependent selection~\cite{visser2018}.
 Genotypes are described by sequences of $L$ binary variables, taking values $0$ or $1$, which represent genetic units, such as nucleotides, amino acids or genes.
 Considering genotypes as strings of binary variables is a simplification~\cite{zagorski2016} that we make for simplicity, in line with many studies~\cite{szendro2013b, visser2014}.
 Mutations are modelled as substitutions from $0$ to $1$ or vice versa at one site.
 In this framework, genotype space is a hypercube with $2^L$ vertices, each of them having $L$ neighboring genotypes that are accessible by a single mutation.
-We assume that mutations appear in a deme chosen uniformly at random, which is valid both if they occur randomly upon division and if they are due to a stress that is uniform through the structure.
+We assume that mutations appear in an individual chosen uniformly at random.
+This assumption is realistic for DNA replication errors, and for mutations induced by a stress that is uniform through the structure.

 \paragraph{Evolution in the weak mutation regime.} We focus on the weak mutation regime, defined by $\mathcal{N}\mu \ll 1$, where $\mathcal{N}$ denotes total population size and $\mu$ denotes mutation rate (i.e., mutation probability per generation).
 In this regime, mutations are sufficiently rare for the fate of a mutation (either fixation or extinction) in the whole structured population to be set before any new mutation occurs.
 Thus, the population almost always comprises a single genotype.
 Note that phenomena like clonal interference~\cite{elana2003,Jain11,Laessig17,good2017} are thus not described.
 When a mutant genotype takes over (i.e., fixes), it becomes the new wild type.
 The evolution of the population can be modelled as a biased random walk in genotype space~\cite{orr2005}, and is driven by random mutations, natural selection and genetic drift.
 A mutation that fixes yields one step of this random walk, whereby the population hops from one genotype to another in the hypercube representing genotype space.
 This description is known as the origin-fixation approach~\cite{mccandlish2014}.